mantil-io/docs/commands/mantil_test.md

 ### OPTIONS
 <pre>
-  -r, --run string     Run only tests with this pattern in name -s, --stage string   Stage name
+  -r, --run string     Run only tests with this pattern in name -s, --stage string   Project stage to target instead of default
 </pre>
 ### GLOBAL OPTIONS
 <pre>